yzarnegar/UniqueImageID/README.md

 # Trade-offs
 I used Athena to do simple queries since my data was on S3 and it was easy to just use Athena.
-However as the metadata included polygon and coordinated information it was best to use postGIS which is specifically used for geografical data.
+However as the metadata included polygons and coordinates information it was best to use postGIS database which is specifically used for geografical data.

 # Front-end
 A dash was built to get queries from metadata based on a given location of interest.
 Using compasSentinel app, it is posibble to find the bursts associated with a given location and all the information related to that bursts also are provided.